OmiKakadiya/Architecture_project/pa1/24m0789/README.md

   array to trash.
 - Receiver prgram keeps on accessing its array for each time window and calculates counter value
 - Then we compare it with the average counter values to deduce if the  sender is sending bit 1 or 0.
-- Lets say, counter value without sender thrashing is a1, when sending 1 its a2 and a3 for 0 - when a1 is the counter, receiver does nothing and gets the bits otherwise.

 For task 2B we were able to receive only this part of the message and were able to achieve a bandwidth of 10-15 bits per second.